 German MBT leader stands up in defence of Mechanical Biological Treatment.

-Are They Dead, or Alive and Living Under a New Name?
-Transfer Stations are in reality just conveniently situated depots where refuse collection vehicles (RCVs)discharge their loads to avoid collection vehicles travelling uneconomic and unnecessary distances to distant landfills.
-The waste is picked up again and compacted into larger vehicles which may carry up to […]
+Transfer Stations – Are They Dead, or are they Alive and Living Under a New Name?
+Yes!
+Read on to find our where!
+Waste Transfer Stations are in reality just conveniently situated depots where refuse collection vehicles (RCVs) discharge their loads to avoid collection vehicles travelling uneconomic and unnecessary distances to distant landfills.
+The waste […]

 Greenhouse gas emissions produced from Europe’s household waste are set to drop “significantly” by 2020, according to the first study into the net impact of Europe’s waste on climate change.
 Landfill sites are believed to be responsible for most of Europe’s current greenhouse gas emissions which derive from household waste.
 However, the report from the […]